lyeh1234/bike-app-capstone-project/README.md

 Project Overview:

-Split the project into two folders - Frontend (React) and Backend (Python-Flask & Google Cloud Datastore) ReadMe instructions are for the Frontend
+Split the project into two folders - Frontend (React) and Backend (Python-Flask & Google Cloud Datastore)\
+ReadMe instructions are for the Frontend.

 # Getting Started with Create React App